Working In Night Shifts During Pregnancy – Is It Harmful?

 2. Change in Cardiac Rhythms

 The heartbeat tends to slow down when one is asleep, following the usual discipline of the body.
-Lack of proper sleep hinders this body clock which is essential to maintain especially during pregnancy.
-Therefore, working in night shifts lead to a change in cardiac rhythms in the body.
+According to the CDC, lack of proper sleep hinders the body’s circadian rhythm, which is essential to maintaining hormones, especially during pregnancy (1).
+Therefore, working night shifts leads to a change in cardiac rhythms in the body.

 3. Stress and Anxiety Attacks